-- For safety reasons, the manufacturer recommends that this equipment be installed, serviced and repaired by a Service Dealer or other competent, qualified electrician or installation technician who is familiar with applicable codes, standards and regulations.
-The operator also must comply with all such codes, standards and regulations. - The engine exhaust fumes contain carbon monoxide, which can be DEADLY.
-This dangerous gas, if breathed in sufficient concentrations, can cause unconsciousness or even death.
-Do NOT alter or add to the exhaust system or do anything that might render the system unsafe or in noncompliance with applicable codes and standards.
+- For safety reasons, the manufacturer recommends that this equipment be installed, serviced and repaired by an authorized dealer or other competent, qualified electrician or installation technician who is familiar with applicable codes, standards and regulations.
+The operator also must comply with all such codes, standards and regulations. - Installation, operation, servicing and repair of this (and related) equipment must always comply with applicable codes, standards, laws and regulations.
+Adhere strictly to local, state and national electrical and building codes.
+Comply with regulations the Occupational Safety and Health Administration (OSHA) has established.
+Also, ensure that the generator is installed, operated and serviced in accordance with the manufacturer's instructions and recommendations.
+Following installation, do nothing that might render the unit unsafe or in noncompliance with the aforementioned codes, standards, laws and regulations. - Keep hands, feet, clothing, etc., away from drive belts, fans, and other moving or hot parts.

-- Install a battery operated carbon monoxide alarm indoors, according to manufacturer's instructions/recommendations. - Adequate, unobstructed flow of cooling and ventilating air is critical to correct generator operation.
-Do not alter the installation or permit even partial blockage of ventilation provisions, as this can seriously affect safe operation of the generator.
-The generator MUST be installed and operated outdoors only. - Keep hands, feet, clothing, etc., away from drive belts, fans, and other moving or hot parts.
 Never remove any drive belt or fan guard while the unit is operating. - When working on this equipment, remain alert at all times.
-Never work on the equipment when physically or mentally fatigued. - Inspect the generator regularly, and contact the nearest Dealer for parts needing repair or replacement. - Before performing any maintenance on the generator, disconnect its battery cables to prevent accidental start up.
-Disconnect the cable from the battery post indicated by a NEGATIVE, NEG or (-) first, then remove the POSITIVE, POS or (+) cable.
-When reconnecting the cables, connect the POSITIVE cable first, the NEGATIVE cable last. - Never use the generator or any of its parts as a step.
+Never work on the equipment when physically or mentally fatigued. - Inspect the generator regularly, and promptly repair or replace all worn, damaged or defective parts using only factoryapproved parts. - Before performing any maintenance on the generator, disconnect its battery cables to prevent accidental start-up.
+Disconnect the cable from the battery post indicated by a NEGATIVE, NEG or (-) first.
+Reconnect that cable last. - Never use the generator or any of its parts as a step.
 Stepping on the unit can stress and break parts, and may result in dangerous operating conditions from leaking exhaust gases, fuel leakage, oil leakage, etc.